 You searched for: “axinomancy

-Another explanation suggests that it was a system that was used as a mode of finding a guilty person, this consisted of heating an ax head, setting it upright, placing a marble on it, and turning it slowly until the marble rolled in someone’s direction.
+Another explanation suggests that it was a system that was used as a mode of finding a guilty person which consisted of heating an ax head, setting it upright, placing a marble on it, and turning it slowly until the marble rolled in someone’s direction.
 This same prodedure was considered as one way to find a treasure.

 An additional method was to suspend a hand ax, or hatchet, from a string attached to its handle, twirl it and see to whom it pointed when it stopped.

-When the ax finally fell, its handle was supposed to point to the guilty person if he/she was still around.
-If she/he was gone, it pointed to the direction in which that person went.
+When the ax finally fell, its handle was supposed to point to the guilty person if he or she was still around.
+If she or he was gone, it pointed to the direction in which that person went.

 This entry is located in the following unit: -mancy, -mancer, -mantic, -mantical (page 3)